 The coefficient of the log of baseline wetland acres, if negative, shows a diminishing marginal utility of additional improvements (or wetland acreage increase) which is expected from economic utility theory (Kling and Phaneuf, 2018).
 Moeltner et al. (2019), estimated this functional form in a meta-regression study and found severe departure from the adding up condition.
 We expect the coefficient of log wetland acreage change in the main model (full model: equation 2) to be significant (at least at 10% level); when this is not the case, we will estimate two other versions of model 1: a) equation 1 will include only log baseline acreage and log wetland acreage change as independent variables (restricted), and b) equation 1 will exclude some of the independent variables that were not significant (at 10% level) in the main model (semi-restricted).

 Like equation 2, the second model (model 2) will also follow a log-log functional form.
 However, unlike in equation 2, the dependent variable is the log of willingness to pay minus the log of quantity acreage change.
-Also, the independent variables include the log of baseline wetland acreage (but not the log wetland acres change).

-Yi- lnq0i= lnchangei*α2+ Xβ+ uj+ εi (3)

 The transformation in the dependent variable is necessary to convert the willingness to pay values into the same units because of the differing values in the quantity acreage change (Kling and Phaneuf, 2018).
 Moeltner et al. (2019) has estimated a meta-regression model with this function form and could not find serious violation of the adding up condition.
+The independent variables include the log of baseline wetland acreage.

+Yi- lnq0i= lnchangei*α2+ Xβ+ uj+ εi (3)

 Also, the same procedure will be followed to estimate other versions of model 2 when the coefficient of log wetland acreage is not significant (at least 10% level).

 Further, we will follow Moeltner et al. (2019) to test the validity of the adding up condition for the estimated models.
 Specifically, we will apply the estimated models to four wetland scenarios, namely a) wetlands located in forested landscapes and valuation study was at the sub-province or state level, b) wetlands located in forested landscape and valuation study was at the province or state level, c) wetlands located in non-forested landscape and valuation study was at the state level, and d) wetlands located in non-forested and valuation study was at the sub-province or state level.
 For each scenario, we calculated a) the total WTP to pay to conserve wetland given a hypothetical change from baseline (10000acres) to new state (10050acres), b) the incremental willing to pay to conserve wetlands from baseline (10000acres) to new state (10030acres), and c) incremental willing to pay to conserve wetlands from baseline (10030acres) to new state (10050acres).
 We defined Lnyear as (log (2017-1991 +1)), lumpsum = 0 (so that we can interpret WTP in per year units), Lninc was defined at the sample mean, volunt =1, choice experiment = 1, peer review = 1; the variables are described in Table 2.